 We also talk customers through how to fit a Family Seat and advise which toilet a customer should choose.
 We also actively monitor all orders to ensure that they are processed and dispatched on time and customers receive their Family Seat as soon as possible.

-How do you stand apart from other brands offering this type of toilet training seat?
+How do you stand apart from other brand offering this type of toilet training seat?

 From its inception Family Seat has strived to be a quality supplier to this market.
 We made a conscious decision to produce a quality product that would answer the problem of how to adapt a standard toilet used by all the family into a seat that would suit both parent and child perfectly.